-< https://www.mathunion.org/cdc/about-cdc/definition-developing-countries > Candidates must have a thesis advisor and a research project and must be either already enrolled in a recognized doctoral program or pre-accepted to join a doctoral program in the first Academic Year after the time of selection.
+Candidates must have a thesis advisor and a research project, and must be either already enrolled in a recognized doctoral programme or pre-accepted to join a doctoral programme in the first academic year after the time of selection.
 The host institution must be either a recognized university or a research institution in one of the developing countries as defined by IMU.